hickey/woodchuck/README.md

 * Performance enhancements

 ## Configuration File
 The configuration file format is very much like the standard logstash file format.
+Settings may use either '=' or '=>' between the key and the value.

-At the moment only the 'inputs' and 'outputs' sections are active.
+At the moment only the 'inputs' and 'outputs' sections are implemented.
+Future versions will implement simple filters to augment events before they are shipped off to logstash.

 ### Inputs
 Currently only the file input is implemented which supports a path and type settings.
 For example: